WICG/display-locking/explainer.md

       what is required to get the queried information.
 Another possibility is to simply disallow such queries into the locked subtree, failing with an invalid number returned.
+* Find-in-page and tab order.
+    * It is unclear whether the content put into a locked subtree should be discoverable by find-in-page or tab order navigation.
+It is possible that this decision will be left up to the script author by allowing an options dictionary to be passed to acquireDisplayLock, which would dictate whether the content modified is searcabhe (e.g. { searchable: true }).

 Display locking will certainly have edge cases that need to be considered, some of which we have listed here.
 The general feeling is that the edge cases are